simonebmalerba/neural_VAE/README.md

-##Introduction: VAE
-Jointly Efficient Encoding and Decoding in Neural Populations.
+# Jointly Efficient Encoding and Decoding in Neural Populations.
+## Introdcution

-This repository contains the code and data associated with the manuscript titled "Jointly Efficient Encoding and Decoding in Neural Populations."
+This repository contains the custom code associated with the manuscript titled "Jointly Efficient Encoding and Decoding in Neural Populations."
 (Blanco Malerba et al., 2023).
-The manuscript investigates a novel approach for efficient encoding and decoding of neural activity in populations of neurons.
+The manuscript investigates a novel approach for efficient encoding and decoding of neural activity in populations of neurons using a Variational Autoencoder framework.

-Dependencies
+## Dependencies

-The code runs with python 3.9 and the following requirements: numpy==1.25.0 torch==2.0.1 scikit-learn==1.2.2
+The code runs with python 3.9 and the following requirements:
-matplotlib==3.7.1
+* numpy==1.25.0
+* torch==2.0.1
+* scikit-learn==1.2.2

-Brief Description
+## Brief Description

 The src folder contains model definitions (encoder_decoders.py) and loss functions (losses.py).
 An encoder maps a stimulus, x, to a vector of neural responses, r, a decoder maps a vector of neural responses, r, to a probabiltiy distribution over stimuli.